-While your feelings may be hurt, remember that 99% of the time, a "no" response is not made out of malice.
-Typically, it's due to a scheduling conflict, or a personal matter where, depending on your relationship with the guest, you may not even be privy to.
+While your feelings may be hurt, remember that 99 percent of the time, a "no" response is not made out of malice.
+Typically, it's due to a scheduling conflict, or a personal matter where depending on your relationship with the guest, you may not even be privy to.
 Keeping this in mind, be respectful.
 While your emotions may be high, try not to discuss this with people outside of your partner or your closest family or friends.
 For all you know, their reason may be extremely private, and airing their business around is not in good taste.
-The golden rule of, "treat them how you would want to be treated," can really come in handy here.
+The golden rule of "treat them how you would want to be treated" can really come in handy here.

-Most of the time, a "no" RSVP can and should be left alone, keeping in mind that when estimating a final head count it's the norm to estimate 20–25% of invited guests will decline.
+Most of the time, a "no" RSVP can and should be left alone, keeping in mind that when estimating a final headcount, it's the norm to estimate 20 to 25 percent of invited guests will decline.
 But if it's particularly upsetting or surprising that this guest will not be in attendance, you can weigh your options and decide if communicating with this particular guest is appropriate or not.